 Applesauce and thick smoothies (that you can eat with a spoon – remember not to use any straws as the suction can pull out the blood clot causing a dry socket) are a good option that tastes great too!

-You will want to try and eat things that have a good source of vitamins and minerals to help with healing.
+You will want to try and eat things with a good source of vitamins and minerals to help heal.

 What to AVOID after wisdom teeth removal

 Crunchy and crumbly foods.
 They can get stuck in the open wound following an extraction.
 Popcorn is the worst.